Themlaw/Python-Data-2A-ENSAE/README.md

 This is the GitHub repository for the Python project for Data Science in the second year at ENSAE.

-This project explores differents methods of image denoising in somes trainigs specifics datasets.
+This project explores different methods of image denoising in some specific training datasets.

-First objective : Explore and build a method limited to black and white images.
+First objective : Explore and build a classifier method limited to MNIST data

+Final objective : Build a method to solve any Captcha

+The final model should :
+ 0. denoise captcha images

+ 1. separate the characters

+ 2. predict the value of the character

 ## Code